 If you’ve never been inside Brunel’s SS Great Britain, the magnificent ship that sits flags-a-waving on Bristol Harbourside, I urge you to go (if not on this walk then another time!)
 The ship is alive with sights, sounds and smells of life on the ocean in Victorian times.
 Events and fun activities take place all year round with lots going on during school holidays.

-To complete your circular walk, keep following the water towards Wapping Wharf.
+To complete your circular pram friendly walk, keep following the water towards Wapping Wharf.
 There are old rail tracks along here that are fun for kids to jump along and a steam train runs up and down the Harbour from M Shed on special dates.

-If all that walking has worked you up an appetite, you’ll find the Olive Shed, plus a whole host of independent eateries in Cargo 1 and 2 at Wapping Wharf.
+If all that buggy walking has worked you up an appetite, you’ll find the Olive Shed, plus a whole host of independent eateries in Cargo 1 and 2 at Wapping Wharf.
 For extra kiddy entertainment, the pirate-like Matthew ship is often moored outside M Shed (a free museum).
-To get back to The Grove car park, walk past the giant Harbourside cranes, turn left, cross Prince Street swing bridge and then take the first right.
+To get back to The Grove car park, walk past the Harbourside cranes, turn left, cross Prince Street swing bridge and then take the first right.

 Blaise Castle, Bristol

 The pathway will take you down to a stream (paddle-able with stepping stones at certain points) and trails leading off in different directions.
-For a pram friendly stroll, cross over the pooh stick bridge opposite Stratford Mill.
+For a buggy friendly stroll, cross over the pooh stick bridge opposite Stratford Mill.
 Look out for The Giant’s Footprint around here – local legend suggests it was created in a fit of anger by mythical Bristol Giant Goram.
 It’s actually an area of horizontally-bedded carboniferous limestone, exposed through glaciation around 10,000 years ago.

 Turn right to walk alongside Hazel Brook, past a pretty pond and mini waterfall.
 You can carry on for a couple of miles, all the way to Coombe Dingle Estate Car Park.